gokulasanthiya29/Terraform/README.md

  directory.
 Here, the provider is "aws".
 And then with further commands, it creates a '.tfstate' file where-in it keeps the track of all the builds and changes done thereby, it makes the reviewing easier.

+Some more commands:
+-- terraform state list - shows the list of resources provisioned using Terraform -- terraform state show <resource_id> - shows detatiled information about the particular resource